SPARTAN DANCE CENTER

 a.
 Dancers should not congregate in common areas at any time.

 b.
-Everyone is expected to move through the studio following floor stickers for appropriate pathways to dance & rest rooms.
+THIS ORDER IS LIFTED: Everyone is expected to move through the studio following floor stickers for appropriate pathways to dance & rest rooms.

 c.
 All interior classroom doors will remain open to prevent touch points throughout the building.

 d.
-Signs will be on the ground marking 6ft physical distance spacing in the lobby and in the hall.
+THIS ORDER IS LIFTED: Signs will be on the ground marking 6ft physical distance spacing in the lobby and in the hall.

 e.
 Chairs are placed according to physical distancing practices around the studio (please do not move)

 * Locker room facilities